davidmdugger/portfolio-typescript/README.md

 4.  **Lint Staged**
     _Why_: This allows me to only run the linting and type-checking on currently staged files during a pre commit to enforce my linting and type checking configurations.

+5.  **Styled Components**
+    _Why_: Styled components is an elegant CSS in JS solution that allows me to encapsulate styles at the components level.
+In addition, I can create a theme with a style guide to enforce style decisions.
+The style guide will include fonts, colors, margins, layouts, etc.

+    I'll also begin to build out a component library for this project and enforcing the styles via typescript and pre-commit linting with husky and lintstaged will ensure I'm following my own style guide.